jalagar/animated-art-engine/README.md

 ## IMPORTANT NOTES

-All of the code in step1 and step3 was written by me, and most of the code in step2 was written by MichaPipo and Hashlips.
+All of the code in step1 and step3 was written by me, and most of the code in this step is forked from [MichaPipo's Generative Gif Engine](https://github.com/MichaPipo/Generative_Gif_Engine) which is forked from [HashLips Generative Art Engine](https://github.com/HashLips/generative-art-node).

 **_ Things to work on: _**

 - [ ] Update step2 with latest features from [Hashlips art engine](https://github.com/HashLips/hashlips_art_engine).
-- [ ] Add layer functionality from [nftchef art engine](https://github.com/nftchef/art-engine).
+- [ ] Add layer functionality to step2 from [nftchef art engine](https://github.com/nftchef/art-engine).
+- [ ] Allow passing in gifs into step1 to split into spritesheets.

 Be sure to follow me for more updates on this project: